jimmieego/reading-notes/CSS/CSS-in-Depth.md

 ### Absolute positioning

-Absolute positioning is based on the closest positioned ancester element.
+Absolute positioning is based on the closest positioned ancester element (a different containing block than the viewport).
 As with a fixed element, the properties `top`, `right`, `bottom`, and `left` place the edges of the element within its containing block.

+Absolute positioning is used often in conjunction with JavaScript for popping up menus, tooltips, and “info” boxes.

+### Relative positioning

+Main usage: Use `position: relative` to establish the containing block for an absolutely positioned element inside it.

+With relative positioning, the `top`, `right`, `bottom`, and `left` properties shift the element from its original position, but they won't change the position of any elements around it.

+You can use `top` or `bottom`, but not both together (`bottom` will be ignored); likewise, you can use `left` or `right`, but not both (`right` will be ignored).